 suspended the briefing schedule in the North Dakota v.
 EPA case in June 2016 to allow the court to consolidate new lawsuits filed challenging EPA's denial of the petitions.
 On August 30, 2016, the court issued a revised briefing schedule to begin on October 13, 2016, with opening briefs and conclude by February 6, 2017.
-The court has not scheduled oral arguments.
+The court has scheduled oral arguments for April 17, 2017.